 His cases include cases for a medical device manufacturer involving coronary stents that culminated in the largest settlement of any single patent case in the United States, with our client receiving $1.7 billion in settlement.
 He also represented the same client in related patent cases where our client received $1.5 billion in settlement.

-Mr. Gelernter also is co-General Counsel to the Firm and regularly advises lawyers and law firms on issues of professional ethics.
+Mr. Gelernter also regularly advises lawyers and law firms on issues of professional ethics.

 Representative Patent Infringement Cases

 Mr. Gelernter’s work in patent infringement cases has included both trials and appeals, and has spanned a variety of technologies, ranging from medical devices to pharmaceuticals to electrical engineering and computer software.

 He has been successfully representing patentees and accused infringers in numerous patent infringement cases involving medical devices.
 These include a series of cases involving coronary stents that resulted in a settlement for our client of $1.7 billion, judgments for our client of $702 million and $521 million, and an arbitration award in our client's favor of $425 million.